2023 Yukon Income Tax Calculator

 Types of Tax Credits

-Many different types of tax credits exist, but these can be categorized into two key groups: non-refundable tax credits and refundable tax credits.
+There are many types of tax credits.
+They can be divided into two main groups: non-refundable tax credits and refundable tax credits.

-- Non-Refundable Tax Credits: These offset a portion of your income tax, reducing the amount payable.
-Examples include the basic personal amount, education amount, and tax credits for charitable donations.
+- Non-Refundable Tax Credits: These reduce how much income tax you need to pay.
+This includes things like the basic personal amount, education amount, and tax credits for donations to charities.

-- Refundable Tax Credits: Unlike non-refundable tax credits, these offer a refund even if you don’t owe any income tax.
-Key examples include the Working Income Tax Benefit and the Goods and Services Tax Credit.
+- Refundable Tax Credits: These give you a refund even if you do not owe any income tax.
+Important examples are the Working Income Tax Benefit and the Goods and Services Tax Credit.

 How do Tax Credits Work?